 5. WARRANTIES: Lessor covenants that Lessor is seized of the Demised Premises in fee simple and has full right to enter into and perform this Lease and that Lessee shall have quiet and peaceable possession of the Demised Premises during the Term so long as Lessee is not in default.

 6. DELIVERY OF POSSESSION: Lessor covenants and agrees that the possession of the Demised Premises will be delivered to the Lessee on the commencement of the Term of this Lease in as good condition as the same now are, free from all tenancies and occupancies, and free from all orders and notices and violations filed or entered by any public or quasi-public authority and free from complaints and/or reports of violations, noted or existing in or filed with any Federal, State, County, Municipal, City and/or local authority.
-The Lessee currently occupies the Demised Premises.

 7. USE OF PREMISES: